taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 > My experience investigating this suggests that getting `readiness-based`
 > models to behave like the `completion-based` models is easier than the other
 > way around.
-This means you should get IOCP to work first and then fit `epoll` and `kqueue`
+This means you should get IOCP to work first and then fit `epoll` or `kqueue`
 > into that design.